jiritobolka/gooddata.github.com/api/user.md

 ##Request Body

-Following JSON payload should be sent to create a new project ("email" ):
+Following JSON payload should be sent to create a new user ("email"):

 **"email"** - is primarily used for contacting user for invitations etc.
 **"login"** - must be in email format.
 You can generate your own for your domain users (i.e. DOMAIN+john.doe@company.com)